C data types: Bit-precise integer types

 Since C23, the language allows the programmer to define integers that have a width of an arbitrary number of bits.
 Those types are specified as _BitInt(N), where N is an integer constant expression that denotes the number of bits, including the sign bit for signed types, represented in two's complement.
 The maximum value of N is provided by BITINT_MAXWIDTH and is at least ULLONG_WIDTH.
 Therefore, the type _BitInt(2) (or signed _BitInt(2)) takes values from −2 to 1 while unsigned _BitInt(2) takes values from 0 to 3.
 The type unsigned _BitInt(1) also exists, being either 0 or 1 and has no equivalent signed type.
-C2Y will most likely lift this restriction and allow signed _BitInt(1) which then has the possible values 0 and -1, removing the special case for unsigned _BitInt(1).
+A proposal for C2Y proposes to lift this restriction and allow signed _BitInt(1) which then has the possible values 0 and -1, removing the special case for unsigned _BitInt(1).